Curriculum Intent 2020-21

 We provide a progressive curriculum that builds upon previous learning and enables our children to understand the main ideas and concepts of science as set out in National Curriculum.
 Through scientific enquiry the children are given an opportunity to explain and apply scientific information to solve problems.
 Our science curriculum is supplemented by our Forest School and work on climate change and sustainability which encourages our children to develop a love for nature and have an awareness of environmental issues which impact our lives.

 Each history theme will have a focus on chronology where children will understand where the civilisation they are studying fits in time.
-They will also have opportunities to find out about the past and to interpret it by using a range of historical resources including: museums, portraits, historical maps, artefacts, diaries/letters, graves, local landmarks and buildings, newspaper reports, audit books, log books, recipes, film clips and visitors.
+They will also have opportunities to find out about the past and to interpret it by using a range of historical resources including: museums, portraits, historical maps, artefacts, diaries/letters, graves, local landmarks and buildings, newspaper reports, audit books, logbooks, recipes, film clips and visitors.

 Throughout the school children will have opportunities to appreciate, compose and perform a range of genres from our locality, across the world and throughout time.
 Every child will have the opportunity to learn a tuned instrument during their time at our school.
+We work closely with Bristol Plays Music and we are about to start the second year of the Earthsong Whole Class Ensemble Tuition.

 Children in Key Stage 2 learn Spanish.
 By the time children leave the school they have a basic conversational language and understand basic vocabulary.